laststance/react-typescript-todomvc-2022/README.md

+## 🗒 Note
+**This is not a Best Practice introduction.
+There are tons of effective way to create solid software in JavaScript World, you have a lot of other option based on your preference for approaching where, The Repo is just a style of my favorite.**

+"*How to combining TypeScript with massive Babel or JavaScript tools ecosystem?*"

+**I hope this helps you know like that from what I've Published!**

+## 😀 Motivation
+Aftter React Conf 2018, It comming v16.8.0 with [Hooks](https://reactjs.org/docs/hooks-intro.html) that's apparently brand new way of Code Design contrast with class base 📝
+In addition, TypeScript adopt so much easier into a `babel` + `webpack` build system by [Create React App v2.1 TypeScript support](https://github.com/facebook/create-react-app/releases/tag/v2.1.0) official released.

+So I was interested what kind of code design and configuration was built. if I build todo with a Hooks and TypeScript. 😀

 ## Issues
-Please feel free to post [New Issue](https://github.com/ryota-murakami/create-react-app-typescript-todo-example-2020/issues/new) or Pull Request 🤗
+Please feel free to post [New Issue](https://github.com/laststance/create-react-app-typescript-todo-example-2020/issues/new) or Pull Request 🤗

 ## Questions
-Please feel free to post [New Issue](https://github.com/ryota-murakami/create-react-app-typescript-todo-example-2020/issues/new) or reply on [Twitter](https://twitter.com/malloc007) 🐦
+Please feel free to post [New Issue](https://github.com/laststance/create-react-app-typescript-todo-example-2020/issues/new) or reply on [Twitter](https://twitter.com/malloc007) 🐦

 If you want to get more generally answers, these community are might be helpful 🍻